 I have studied art and illustration all of my life and taught individual art lessons to children at summer camp and as a paid tutor.
 My drawing expertise is in portrait drawing in pencil, or pen and ink, and I tend to draw in a very realistic, but loose fashion.
 I have taken the skill set to professional digital illustration as well.
 Currently I sell illustrations on stock art websites, and am building an online gallery of illustrations for sale.

-I've been a computer technician since the early days of computers, so I naturally speak the language of computers, but I don' think everyone has to be a tech to really learn how to use the ease and efficiency of a Macintosh computer, iPad, iphone or similar device.
-They are designed with the user in mind, and the user needs to understand what the computer wants can do, and is designed to do.
-I understand the technology of both Mac and Windows based computers, and I am an avid Mac user for everything I do, unless my work requires otherwise.
-This helps when someone is transitioning over to the Mac world from Microsoft PCs.
+I've been a computer technician since the early days of computers, and I naturally speak the language of computers.
+Not everyone has to be technical or experienced to really learn the ease and efficiency of a Macintosh computer, iPad, iPhone or similar device.
+They are designed with the user in mind, and the user can quickly learn what the computer can do, and is designed to do.
+My broad experience helps when someone is transitioning over to the Mac world from Microsoft PCs, or from Android devices.

 A big part of my profession as a graphic artist relies on photography.
 I have studied with some great photographers to hone my skills and help me understand and apply natural light, reflected light and artificial, or studio light.
 The principles of design apply to taking a good photograph, and understanding how light is transformed in your camera, may help you understand all these technical settings.
 Even the iPhone camera is subject to the principles of light and the limitations of available light.
 I can help you understand how to use the most simple point-and-shoot camera to take good pictures.
 I can also train you in the use of your DSLR and related professional photography equipment through hands on shooting experience.